cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 There’s some good documentation available for [setting up a Socket.io server](https://socket.io/docs/).

 Standard WebSockets **will** work with a standard WebSocket server as well as the websocket.org echo test.
-You can use libraries like [ws](https://github.com/websockets/ws) for the server, with [native WebSockets in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
+You can use employees like [ws](https://github.com/websockets/ws) for the server, with [native WebSockets in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 Either way, you can proxy WebSocket requests manually in `package.json`: